The history of the salad and its countless dressings dates back many centuries.

 In addition to enjoying the great taste of olive oil, Greeks understand that there’s more to the oil than meets the eye.

 It’s important to know that the flavor, smell and color of olive oil can vary significantly based on whether it’s extra virgin (finest grade) or not.

 Extra virgin olive oil is the highest quality olive oil you can get.
 It is unrefined and contains more nutrients when compared to other processed varieties.

 High-quality olive oil should smell fresh and fruity.
 It should have a slightly spicy taste, which can leave a harmless burning sensation in the back of your throat.
-This spicy sensation is an indicator of the presence of healthy antioxidants.

 The Farm as a Living Organism

 Certainly, Certified Organic is a minimum requirement we insist on for any vinegars or extra-virgin olive oils you may choose.

 However, there’ another certification that elevates the standards on sustainable, regenerative agriculture and pushes the envelope on growing nutritious, flavorful food.